EPI-USE-Labs/activesupport-decorators/README.md

 [here](https://github.com/parndt/decorators/blob/master/lib/decorators/railtie.rb).
 They expect your decorators to use 'MyClass.class_eval do' to extend the original class as this is what triggers the original class to be loaded.
 Disadvantages of this approach include:
-* decorators may not expect other classes to be decorated already, it's a bad idea to depend on load order.
+* if you decorate two classes and one uses decorated functionality of the other, you have to make sure that it is not used during class loading since the other class might not be decorated yet.
-* development mode is a bit slower since your decorator eager loading usually has a cascade effect on the application.
+* development mode is a bit slower since eager loading decorators usually has a cascade effect on the application.
   This is more noticeable when using JRuby as it will be a compile action instead of class load action.
 * using 'MyClass.class_eval do' instead of 'class MyClass' means you can not define constants.